AI Model Development | Mendix

 Skip to main content

-Most enterprises are not short on AI ambition.
-They are short on AI execution.
+Enterprise AI stalls at execution.
 Data scientists build models that stay in development environments.
 Business stakeholders cannot act on outputs they do not understand.
 Compliance teams cannot approve decisions without audit trails.
-The results is an execution gap: not a resourcing problem, but a structural one.
+The result is a structural gap, not a resourcing problem.

 The core disconnect is consistent: the people with deep business knowledge are excluded from model development, and the models that get built lack the transparency required for end users to act on them.
-Closing that gap requires addressing several specific failure points.
+Closing that gap requires addressing several specific areas, all of which are covered by AI Studio.

 Sustaining AI models in production